Structure of Graduate Studies

 - Research Track, which requires writing a thesis.

-- Non-Research Track, which does not require writing a thesis.
+- Non-Research Track, which does not include writing a thesis but requires additional courses and semibars.
 Students who complete this track and then decide to pursue a Doctoral degree are required to register as Supplementary-PhD students and write a thesis.

 - Individual Graduate Program which focuses on a central research topic.
 Applicants must find a research supervisor to construct with them a study program that includes courses from several departments.